philburrrt/blog/pages/posts/erc20-interfacing.md

 ---
-title: Getting a contract interface with a specific ERC20 token
+title: Getting a contract to interface with a specific ERC20 token
 date: 2022/5/23
 description: Breaking down ERC20 deposits in staking contracts & general interfacing.
 tag: solidity
 author: Philbert Burrow
 ---

-# Getting a contract interface with a specific ERC20 token
+# Getting a contract to interface with a specific ERC20 token

 Creating a smart contract which interacts with a specific ERC20 token, one that might not exist yet, felt particularly unintuitive.